How to File a Utah LLC or Corporation Amendment

 Discover why amending your Utah Certificate of Organization or Articles of Incorporation is essential for compliance and adaptability.
 Explore our guide below for expert insights.

-Excellent 4.8 out of 5 stars 17,434 reviews
+Excellent 4.8 out of 5 stars 18,295 reviews

 A Utah Certificate of Organization is required to form a limited liability company (LLC) in the state, while the Articles of Incorporation is necessary for forming a corporation.
-These documents include some basic information about the business at the time of formation, all of which becomes public information.
+These documents include some basic information about the business at the time of formation, all of which become public information.
 But as with any new business, things are prone to grow and change.
 When that happens, you will need to amend your Certificate of Organization or Articles of Incorporation to update these changes with the state.

 If this sounds stressful, don’t worry, we can help!
-Let’s walk through the process of filing the Articles of Amendment or Amendment to Certificate of Organization Utah, when you need to do so, and how our services can make the process a lot less stressful.
+Let’s walk through the process of filing the Articles of Amendment or Amendment to Certificate of Organization in Utah, when you need to do so, and how our services can make the process a lot less stressful.

 Amending a Utah LLC Certificate of Organization

 If you need to make changes to a Utah LLC, we’ll show you how in this section.
-But if you need to make changes to a corporation, please keep scrolling to the section titled, “Amending a Utah Corporation Articles of Incorporation.”
+But if you need to make changes to a corporation, please keep scrolling to the section titled “Amending a Utah Corporation Articles of Incorporation.”

 Step 1: Determine if you need to amend your Certificate of Organization